autoinst

 Install all generated files into the TEXMF tree at DIRECTORY.

-By default, autoinst searches your $TEXMFLOCAL and $TEXMFHOME paths
+By default, autoinst searches the $TEXMFLOCAL and $TEXMFHOME trees

-and installs all files into subdirectories of the first writable
+and installs all files into the first user-writable TEXMF tree it

 -vendor=VENDOR